keienla/functional/README.md

 ## Documentation
 - [ ] Add the args in documentation for each methods and the types
 - [ ] Check all examples
-- [ ] Set curry to all functions where it's possible

 # Maybe todo one day